jeremiahrose/perfectFit.js/README.md

 - It changes the markup so might not be suitable for screen readers
 - Not yet tested in a variety of browsers (please help!)
 - Doesn't work well with underlined text (there will be gaps between the words)
+- The spacing between words is not scaled in the same way as the words themselves.
+This can lead to slightly wonky spacing, sometimes.
+However, it usually looks pretty good.

 Under construction:
 - Option to disable text wrapping